Supporting health and social care providers in Devon

 Check on basic needs: Check in with staff to make sure they are looking after their basic needs.
 Are they getting enough sleep or becoming fatigued?
 Are they eating/drinking?
 Are they staying connected with others or becoming withdrawn?

 Promote self-care: Check in with staff as to what they are doing to attend to their self-care needs and maintain a good balance.
-Get them to look through the resources available on self-care.

 Be mindful: Staff members may be affected by and dealing with other challenges in their life –financial, domestic violence, childcare issues, elderly parents, family members who may be at high risk of contracting the disease or who are unwell.

 Encourage use of coping strategies: Ask staff about what coping strategies they find useful when they are feeling stressed, and how they recognise when they might need to use them.
 Encourage and support the use of coping strategies if you see the signs that someone is starting to struggle, and don’t hesitate to signpost staff to other support services if/when you think they need it.

 Say no: All of your staff are extremely dedicated and will want to give their all 24/7in these difficult times.
 Although it may be difficult to balance shifts and rotas, for the benefit of the staff member you made need to say ‘no’ and make them take time out to reduce individual burnout.

 Be visible and available: Have regular contact and communication with all staff –those in work as well as those unable to be at work currently.

 Listen: Listen carefully to what staff are saying to you and fully understand and respond to this.
 Give them the time to speak to you, hopefully without the interruptions of phones, emails or by others.